bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Note:

 I would again advocate yes - performance still matter as there are ways to have performant and still readable Go code.
-Especially if we consider certain performance patterns, maybe even yoloString, a consistent pattern in our code, it's not longer surprising, thus it still might be considered readable.
+Especially if we consider certain performance patterns, to be used consistently across the code, maybe even yoloString, so it's not longer surprising.

 ---
 @snap[north span-95 text-06 text-left padded]